 29. States parties should protect access to land of legitimate tenure rights holders by ensuring that they are not arbitrarily evicted and that their access rights to land are not otherwise extinguished or infringed by third parties.
 States parties should also ensure that legitimate tenure rights are protected in all processes relating to transfer of existing tenure rights, including voluntary or involuntary transactions as a result of investments, land consolidation policies or other land-related readjustment and redistribution measures.

 30. States parties should develop laws and policies to guarantee that land-based investments are done in a responsible manner.
 That requires early participation of all affected parties and fair regulation of transfer processes.
 In all those processes, affected persons or groups should have access to complaint mechanisms that allow them to challenge decisions of local governments, investment boards or other relevant parties before the start of implementation and up to the payment of fair compensation.
-Ex-ante impact studies need to be conducted to identify potential harm and options to mitigate it.
+Ex-ante impact studies, including consultations with affected communities and human rights defenders, need to be conducted to identify potential harm and options to mitigate it.
 Principles for responsible investors and investment need to be determined by law and must be enforceable.
 Responsible investments should respect legitimate tenure rights and do no harm to human rights and policy objectives such as food security and sustainable use of natural resources.
 States parties should provide transparent rules on the scale, scope and nature of allowable transactions in tenure rights and should define what constitutes large-scale transactions in tenure rights in their national contexts.

 31. States parties should have safeguards and policies in place to protect legitimate tenure rights, particularly those relevant to the protection of the right to an adequate standard of living, under article 11 of the Covenant, from risks that could derive from large-scale transactions in tenure rights.
 Large-scale land investments risk violating Covenant rights because they normally affect a large number of smallholders, whose informal land use titles are often poorly recognized.
 Such safeguards could include ceilings on permissible land transactions and the requirement that transfers exceeding a certain level should be approved by the national parliament.
 The Committee recommends that States consider the promotion of a range of production and investment models that do not result in large-scale land displacements, such as through partnerships with local tenure rights holders.